digitalepidemiologylab/crowdbreaks-streamer-v1/README.md

 # Crowdbreaks Flask API

-Intended to be used for stream processing (currently from logstash), running ML tasks (such as vaccine sentiments), and forwarding them to ElasticSearch.
+Intended to be used for stream processing (currently from logstash), interaction with ElasticSearch, and endpoints for running ML tasks (such as vaccine sentiments).

 # Usage
 Determine vaccine sentiment of text